joshualross/ringinginross/README.md

 Install the requirements for application
 ========================================
-To install the application packages use the `-I` switch to pull in system wide installed packages.
+To install the application packages use the `--user` switch to pull in system wide installed packages.

-    pip install -Ir requirements.txt
+    pip install --user -r requirements.txt

 Configure web server
 ====================